Summer in Chicago

 Popular Chicago Attractions

-Chicago Cubs – Cheer on the Cubs at Wrigley Field
+Chicago Cubs – Grab a hot dog and cheer on the Cubs at Wrigley Field.

-Montrose Beach – A dog-friendly beach where you can kayak into Lake Michigan
+Montrose Beach – A dog-friendly beach where you can play with the pups or kayak into Lake Michigan.

 Willis Tower Skydeck – See views of the city from the tallest building in the U.S. (Most Chicagoans still refer to this building as “Sears Tower”)